longevity-consortium/SysBioM001Paper/WGCNA/README.md

 This directory includes the main code for the weighted gene correlation network analysis (WGCNA; Langfelder, P. & Horvath, S. BMC Bioinform.
 2008) used in our M001/M004 paper.

 ## Code overview
-> The below figure numbers correspond to the revised manuscript that is still under review.
+> The below figure numbers correspond to the revised manuscript that is still under review (2nd revision).

 ### 1. Code01_LC-M001-proteomics_WGCNA-module.ipynb
 This Jupyter Notebook (with R kernel) performed the module detection part of the WGCNA on the Longevity Consortium (LC) M001 proteomics dataset, followed by the enrichment analysis on the hub proteins of WGCNA-identified modules using Gene Ontology Biological Process (GOBP) annotations.
 Output figures and tables:
 - Figure 3d
-- Supplementary Figure 2c
+- Supplementary Figure 3c
 - Supplementary Data 2, 3

 ### 2. Code02_LC-M001-proteomics_WGCNA-analysis.ipynb
 This Jupyter Notebook (with Python 3 kernel) performed the module analysis part of the WGCNA on the LC M001 proteomics dataset.
 Output figures and tables:
 - Figure 3b, c, e
-- Supplementary Figure 2a, b, d
+- Supplementary Figure 3a, b, d
 - Supplementary Data 2

 ## Requirements